Subscribe to our mailing list

 While in India, individuals with disabilities may find accessibility and accommodation very different than what you find at home.
 Despite legislation that all public buildings and transport be accessible for disabled people, accessibility remains limited.
 Roads, entryways, and buildings may not be passable for those with physical disabilities.
 Please contact us if you are looking to travel in India with a disability.

 Still have questions?
 Fire away!
 Our travel consultants will be happy to help where they can.
-Read more about Kolkata here and about one of our favourite Darjeeling tea estates here.
+Read more North East India here.
 See here our commitment to responsible travel.